chrisonderwater/assessment_hotel_champ/README.md

 - The code doesn't have to work 100%
 - It should take you ~2hours
+- Assume that everytime time you call the meters API, you will retrieve an array of 4 objects for past one hour (15 min per object).
+- We will call the endpoint every, 15 min, so I am as up to date as possible

 ### Task 1
-I want you to make a Laravel application where you get all this data from the windmeters API per hour and store it in a MySQL DB.
+I want you to make a Laravel application where you get all this data from the windmeters API quater and store it in a MySQL DB.
 We need to store the wind in knots in DB.
 Notice that I created a spots table where you find the meters by brand and their needed login credentials.
 Below you find the different JSON structures according to the brand.

 ### Task 2
 I also want to retrieve the stored data through an API on your application for different users in our DB.
 So they can do something like kitesurfspot.nl/api/spot/lauwersoog, and then retrieve the stored data for the last 24 hours.
 Each user in the DB is paying to access one or multiple spots.
 So a user can only view spot location where he/she is paying for.
 You don't have to create a login, put assume that you have an auth user that will access the endpoint, so we should protect unwanted access.